 Stevie Wonder to the rescue!

 Hard to believe, but Innervisions was Stevie’s sixteenth album.
 His previous effort, Talking Book, had some good stuff on it, but also contained the aesthetic flaw that marks many of his efforts: like his future collaborator on the thoroughly regrettable “Ebony and Ivory,” Stevie could pour too much saccharine on the fruit of his labors.
-Talking Book opens with “You Are the Sunshine of My Life,” a wretchedly cheerful song that was likely featured at many a wedding reception for couples who would wind up hating each other and in divorce court a few years later.
+Talking Book opens with “You Are the Sunshine of My Life,” a wretchedly cheerful song that was likely featured at many a wedding reception for couples who would wind up screaming at each other in divorce court a few years later.

-Stevie Wonder generally avoids sappiness on Innervisions by tempering that impulse with healthy doses of hard, cold social reality .
+Stevie Wonder generally avoids sappiness on Innervisions by tempering that impulse with healthy doses of hard, cold social reality.
 A work of stunning sonic diversity, there isn’t a single track on Innervisions that you can categorize as “weak” from a musical perspective; you finish listening to one great song and goddamn if there isn’t another one following on its heels.
 From a purely musical perspective, Innervisions would easily make my top fifty albums list with room to spare.

 It wouldn’t make my fictional top fifty list for other reasons, which shall become clear as you read further.

 “Too High” kick-starts the album with medium tempo funk combined with a dazzling array of in-key and off-key ninth and thirteenth chords with a modern jazz flavor.
 Stevie wrote, arranged and produced all the songs on Innervisions, and here he plays all the instruments, including the drums and synth bass.
-It all sounds wonderful and tight under his command; later the use of electronic instruments would become standard in R&B and rob it of some of its edge . . . and eventually to the regimented aftertaste of rap and hip-hop.
+It all sounds wonderful and tight under his command; later the use of electronic instruments would become standard in R&B and rob it of some of its edge . . . and eventually lead to the regimented aftertaste of rap and hip-hop.
 I long for a law that requires musicians to actually understand something about music before they’re allowed to play with electronic gadgets and software.
 Innervisions proved that Stevie Wonder knew how to handle such dangerous stuff.

 But what I’d like to know